Latent stage of labour

 - you're worried about anything

-If you go into hospital or your midwifery unit before your labour has become established, they may suggest you go home again for a while.
+If you go into hospital before your labour has become established, they may suggest you go home again for a while.

 Once labour is established, your midwife will check on you from time to time to see how you're progressing and offer you support, including pain relief if you need it.